corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Person michaelOldroyd = JsonAny.Parse(jsonText);
 ```

-`Person` has implicit conversion operators to- and from- `JsonAny` to give us an optimised means of converting in either direction.
+`Person` has implicit conversion operators to-and-from `JsonAny` to give us an optimised means of converting in either direction.

 We've actually used other implicit conversions several times already in the code we've written.